open-telemetry/opentelemetry-collector-contrib/receiver/postgresqlreceiver/README.md

 All metrics are being transitioning to moving the metric attributes `table` and `database` to resource attributes `postgresql.table` and `postgresql.database` respectively.
 This effort is motivated via the resource specification found [in the metrics data model](https://github.com/open-telemetry/opentelemetry-specification/blob/141a3ef0bf1eba0b6d260335bbe0ce7af9387cfc/specification/metrics/data-model.md#resource-attributes-1).

-Eventually the move will be finalized, but there will be a transitional period where metrics will be emitted with resource attributes behind a feature gate.
+Eventually the move will be finalized, but there will be a transitional period where metrics will emit with resource attributes behind a feature gate.

 ##### Transition Schedule